Ackee-Blockchain/wake/docs/testing-framework/getting-started.md

 }
 </script>

-When a compilation error occurs, Woke generates `pytypes` for the contracts that were successfully compiled. `pytypes` for the contracts that failed to compile are not generated.
+When a compilation error occurs, Wake generates `pytypes` for the contracts that were successfully compiled. `pytypes` for the contracts that failed to compile are not generated.

 !!! warning "Name collisions in `pytypes`"
     In some cases, a name of a Solidity types may be a keyword in Python or otherwise reserved name.
-In such cases, Woke will append an underscore to the name of the type.
+In such cases, Wake will append an underscore to the name of the type.
 For example, `class` will be renamed to `class_`.

     This also applies to overloaded functions.
 For example, if a contract has a function `foo` that takes an argument of type `uint256` and another function `foo` that takes an argument of type `uint8`, the generated `pytypes` will contain two functions `foo` and `foo_`.

 ## Writing the first test

 !!! tip
-    Solidity source code for all examples in this guide is available in the [Woke repository](https://github.com/Ackee-Blockchain/woke/tree/main/examples/counter).
+    Solidity source code for all examples in this guide is available in the [Wake repository](https://github.com/Ackee-Blockchain/wake/tree/main/examples/counter).

-To collect and execute tests, Woke uses the [pytest](https://docs.pytest.org/en/stable/) framework under the hood.
+To collect and execute tests, Wake uses the [pytest](https://docs.pytest.org/en/stable/) framework under the hood.
 The test files should start with `test_` or end with `_test.py` to be collected.
 It is possible to use all the features of the pytest framework like [fixtures](https://docs.pytest.org/en/stable/explanation/fixtures.html).

 The recommended project structure is as follows: